-The UK groups have played the leading rôle in the analysis of these data, and in presenting them at international meetings.
+The UK groups have played the leading rôle in the analysis of these data.
 Fig. 1 shows the signals recorded in a typical cell during the cosmic run.
 A clear separation between signal and noise is seen.
 In Fig. 1 we also show the distribution of the signal (peak of the Landau distribution above pedestal in ADC counts) and the signal/noise ratio for all 2160 pads calibrated.
-We note that the signal is uniform from pad to pad within $\sim 3\%$, and that the signal/noise ratio is narrowly peaked around an acceptable value of 8.2.
+We note that the signal is very stable from pad to pad within $\sim 3\%$, and that the signal/noise ratio is narrowly peaked around an acceptable value of 8.2.